-The absolute magnitude (i.e. corrected to unit heliocentric and geocentric distances, and to zero phase angle) was computed from where the phase function, $\Phi(\alpha)$, is the ratio of the brightness of the object at phase angle α to the brightness at $\alpha=0^{\circ}$.
+The absolute magnitude (i.e., corrected to unit heliocentric and geocentric distances, and to zero phase angle) was computed from where the phase function, $\Phi(\alpha)$, is the ratio of the brightness of the object at phase angle α to the brightness at $\alpha = 0^{\circ}$.
 The phase function is unmeasured for 311P, but has been assessed for a large number of asteroids of different spectral types.
-We use the so-called HG phase functions for C-type (g=0.15) and S-type (g=0.25) asteroids from Bowell et al. (1989) to bracket the phase dimming in 311P.
-Values of H_V computed using these functions are shown in Figure (3) vs. the date of observation.
-Data points in the figure represent the median magnitude on each date, with statistical uncertainties ($\sim \pm 0.01$ mag.) that are comparable in size to the symbols in the plot.
-The uncertainties due to the unknown phase function are larger than the photometric uncertainties, reaching about 0.15 magnitudes at the largest phase angles.
-The color of 311P suggests that it is closer to S-type than C-type, as does its orbital location in the inner belt, where S-types are common (Paper 1).
-If so, the absolute magnitude varies from $H{0.2}(S) = 18.54\pm0.01$ on UT 2013 Sep 23 to $H{0.2}(S) = 18.98\pm0.02$ on UT 2014 Feb 11, a range of ~0.5 magnitude.
-This range reflects changes in the dust content of the 0.2" photometry aperture, with later measurements generally showing less evidence for near-nucleus dust contamination.
-While we cannot be sure that the bare nucleus has been measured, even in the February 11 data, we can safely take $H_V = 18.98\pm0.10$ (where the enlarged uncertainty is an attempt to represent the uncertainty introduced by the unmeasured phase function) as our upper limit to the possible brightness of the nucleus.
+We use the so-called HG phase functions for C-type (g = 0.15) and S-type (g = 0.25) asteroids from Bowell et al. (1989) to bracket the phase dimming in 311P.
+Values of H_V computed using these functions are shown in Figure 3 versus the date of observation.
+Data points in the figure represent the median magnitude on each date, with statistical uncertainties $(\sim \pm 0.01 \text{ mag})$ that are comparable in size to the symbols in the plot.
+The uncertainties due to the unknown phase function are larger than the photometric uncertainties, reaching about 0.15 mag at the largest phase angles.
+The color of 311P suggests that it is closer to S-type than C-type, as does its orbital location in the inner belt, where S-types are common (Paper I).
+If so, the absolute magnitude varies from $H{0,2}(S) = 18.54 \pm 0.01$ on UT 2013 September 23 to $H{0.2}(S) = 18.98 \pm 0.02$ on UT